Matt Wallner Player Props: Twins vs. Mariners

-Matt Wallner -- 0-for-1 in his most recent game -- will be in action for the Minnesota Twins against the Seattle Mariners, with Bryan Woo on the mound, on July 18 at 9:40 PM ET.
+Matt Wallner -- 0-for-2 in his most recent game -- will be in action for the Minnesota Twins against the Seattle Mariners, with Luis Castillo on the hill, on July 19 at 9:40 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Mariners.
+He had a hitless performance in his previous game (0-for-2) against the Mariners.

 Matt Wallner Game Info & Props vs. the Mariners